What is an Office Clerk?

 Individuals working as an Office Clerk have obtained the following education levels:

-Those interested in being an Office Clerk may also be interested in:
+Those thinking about becoming an Office Clerk might also be interested in the following careers:

 More about our data sources and methodologies.